juaml/junifer/main/_sources/extending/datagrabber.rst.txt

       if "BOLD" not in self.types:
          sessions.append("ses-03")
       elements = []
-      for subject in subjects:
-         for session in sessions:
+      for subject, element in product(subjects, sessions):
          elements.append({"subject": subject, "session": session})
       return elements

 And finally, we can implement the ``get_element_keys`` method.
 This method needs to return a list of the keys that represent each of the items in the element tuple.
 As a rule of thumb, they should be the parameters of the ``get_item`` method, in the same order.

 .. code-block:: python

-   def get_element_keys(self):
+   def get_element_keys(self) -> list[str]:
       return ["subject", "session"]